JDCalvert/Sudoku/README.md

 # Sudoku
-An Experiment to Solve Sudoku's
+A program to solve Sudokus.